ansible/workshops/exercises/ansible_security/1.1-explore/README.md

 ## Step 1.8 - Working the Labs

-You might have guessed by now this lab is pretty commandline-centric…​ So we recommend that you don’t type everything manually, use copy & paste from the browser when appropriate.
+You might have guessed by now this lab uses the command line frequently…​ So we recommend that you don’t type everything manually, use copy & paste from the browser when appropriate.
 But stop to think and understand.

 ----
 **Navigation**